 In the site’s About section, Primer Magazine editor Andrew Snavely writes, “It would be nice if we all had successful older brothers who were happily married, the life of every party, and made VP by 35.
 They could offer incalculable career advice, financial and investing tips, and key points to keeping your knockout girlfriend.
 While we all can’t be that lucky, Primer may be the next best thing.”

 I really enjoyed How to Answer Tell Me About Yourself – The Hardest Question in Every Interview.
-In it, blogger Gordon Brown gives some tips on tackling this dreaded question with a few pointers, including keep it short and keep it professional.
+In it, blogger Gordon Brown gives some tips on tackling this dreaded question with a few pointers, including keeping it short and professional.

 I also liked this post on Blueprint for Success: Pele, which is about one of the most well-known sports figures in history.